SijmenHuizenga/JCertBot/readme.md

  *                        true if you want to use Let's Encrypt.
  * @param organisation The organisation name that is coupled to the generated certificate.
 This is a required
  *                     option by Let's Encrypt.
- * @param keystorePassword The password of the keystore where the certificate is stored in.
+ * @param password The password of the keystore where the certificate is stored in.
 This is the password
  *                 of the output .jsk file.
  * @param forceRequestNew Set this argument to true to force generate a new certificate and not check the validity
  *                        of any existing certificates.
  * @param useStaging If this argument is true, than the Let's Encrypt staging environment is used.
 This staging